Majoring in Architectural Studies at Ithaca College

-The B.A. in Architectural Studies provides training for students interested in careers and master's-level study in the design professions.
-This program combines coursework in architectural history and theory, sustainability studies, math, and physics with studio experiences in both art and architectural design to lay the groundwork for professional training and practice in architectural design, landscape architecture, historic preservation, urban design, and city planning.
+The B.A. in Architectural Studies is a liberal arts program that educates students interested in the design professions.
+The curriculum combines coursework in architectural history and theory, environmental and sustainability studies, math, and physics with studio experiences in art and architectural design.
+An Architectural Studies degree from IC provides a path to professional training and practice in architecture, interior design, landscape architecture, historic preservation, urban design, and city planning.

-Our program taps into burgeoning societal interest in the built environment and its relationships to both nature and culture.
-The opportunity to pursue architectural study in the context of the rich array of courses offered by the School of Humanities and Sciences will prepare students to be more conscientious and informed architects and architectural professionals, aware of the promise of good architecture and urban form to express cultural aspirations, improve daily lives, and enhance the sustainability of our ecosystem.
+Our program taps into the growing societal interest in the built environment and its relationships with natural and cultural forces.
+The opportunity to pursue architectural study in the context of the diverse courses offered in the School of Humanities and Sciences prepares students to be more conscientious, informed and well rounded design professionals, aware of the promise of good architecture and urban form to improve daily lives and enhance the sustainability of our ecosystem.

-Courses in architectural history and theory provide students with the basic tools and global perspectives for understanding building practices and architectural theory.
+Courses in architectural history and theory provide students with the basic tools and global perspectives for understanding building practices and architectural ideas.
 These courses provide a context for creation in the present, and a repertoire of past responses to evolving cultural and environmental conditions.
-A capstone experience gives students the opportunity to apply the knowledge they have gained in these courses to real issues in a variety of settings.
+A capstone experience of an academic seminar or a professional internship gives students the opportunity to apply the knowledge they have gained in these courses to real issues in a variety of settings.